SnowConvert AI - Oracle - DML STATEMENTS¶

 The PL/SQL extension to the SQL

-Snowflake INSERT INTO differs from Snowflake Scripting in variable constraints; needing to have the names preceded by a colon ‘:’ in order to bind the variables’ value.
+Snowflake INSERT INTO differs from Snowflake Scripting in variable constraints; needing to have the names preceded by a colon ‘:’ to bind the variables’ value.

 Recommendations¶